-This is the third Gender Pay Gap Report.
+This is the fourth Gender Pay Gap Report.
 For the public sector, the calculation is based on the hourly pay rate for each employee during the pay period that includes 31 March each year.

 The gender pay gap is not the same as equal pay.
 Most organisations that pay men and women the same rate for work at the same level will still have a gender pay gap.
 This is because of the different proportions of men and women working across the whole organisational structure.
 If there are proportionately more men at higher levels within organisations this is what the gender pay gap figures highlight.
 By undertaking this calculation, it helps organisations understand their own position and to consider ways to reduce the difference.
-Figures from the Office of National Statistics (ONS) indicate that the average pay gap in the UK is currently 17.3%.
+Figures from the Office of National Statistics (ONS) indicate that the gender pay gap among all employees was 15.5% in 2020.